 Dorchester Prison was officially closed by the Ministry of Justice in 2013.

-* Use of paranormal investigation equipment such as K2 Meters, Ghost Boxes and EVP Sound recording devices
+*Chance to use real investigation equipment such as K2 Meters, Ghost Boxes and EVP Sound recording devices

 *FREE TIME to conduct your own investigating

-Parking :- Yes
+Parking :- On site

 * Unfortunately this event is unsuitable for those with mobility issues *

 *No Alcohol , under 18's or pregnant ladies please *